HenryBreukelman/my-website/README.md

 Click [here](https://henrybreukelman.github.io/my-website/) to see my website

-Welcome to my personal website repository!
-This repository hosts the source code for my personal website, where I showcase my projects, share my experiences, and connect with the community.
+Welcome to my personal website.
+This repository hosts the source code for my personal website where I showcase my projects.

 ## About Me